Types of Journalism: 21 Different Types of Journalism

 3. Arts Journalism

 Art journalism refers to the common type of journalism in which journalists analyze and report arts events such as theatre, architecture, movies, drama, visual illustration, music, and so more.
 It discusses traditional events of the community, society, country, and sub-continent areas.
-The art journalists focus on the artistic features.
+Art journalists focus on artistic features.

 For example, "New art hub for Bournemouth."